CRIM 108 - Directed Policing

 Students will receive three (3) units of college credit for each semester they successfully complete of the CRIM 108 program (i.e. 2 years = 4 semesters x 3 units each semester = 12 units total).

-Please feel free to visit the CRIM 108 page on the Fresno County Sheriff's Office website for further information and photographs.
+Please feel free to visit the CRIM 108 webpage on the Fresno County Sheriff's Office website for further information and photographs.

-For further information about the program, or to ask questions specific to your situation, please contact:
+For further information about the program, or to ask questions specific to your situation, please contact the course instructor:

 Ryan Hushaw, Adjunct Professor